metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

     WantedBy=multi-user.target
 ```

+### Create Syslog Config

+Next we need to create a syslog configuration file so that systemd knows where to route our log entries.
+The convention is write logs to `/var/log/<service-name>.log`.
+In our case, this will be `/var/log/metabase.log`

+    $ sudo touch /etc/rsyslog.d/metabase.conf
+    $ sudo <your-editor> /etc/rsyslog.d/metabase.conf

+Paste the following in the file you just opened:

+    if $programname == 'metabase' then /var/log/metabase.log
+    & stop

+Don't forget to restart the `rsyslog` service for the new configuration to take effect:

+    sudo systemctl restart rsyslog.service

 ### Environment Variables for Metabase

 Notice above the `systemd` configuration file references an `EnvironmentFile` variable.
 This is used to set metabase environment variables.